Authentic Lessons for 21st Century Learning

 10 Minute(s)

-Introduce the lesson using the attached Lesson Slides.
-Display slide 3 to share the lesson’s essential question: "How do I isolate a variable in a multi-step equation?"
-Display slide 4 to go over the lesson’s learning objective.
-Review these slides with students to the extent you feel necessary.
+Introduce the lesson using Lesson Slides.
+Display slide 3 to share the essential question: “How do I isolate a variable in a multi-step equation?”
+Display slide 4 to review the learning objective.
+Discuss these slides as needed.

 Explore 1